“She Never Had A Lesson – That’s Judy Garland”

 May 4, 1953: Columbia Records released “Send My Baby Back To Me” and “Without A Memory” on Columbia single #40010.

 The two songs, along with “Go Home, Joe” and “Heartbroken” were recorded by Judy for the label on April 3, 1953.
 It was Judy’s first studio recording session in 5 1/2 years.
 Her last studio recording session was for Decca Records on November 15, 1947.
-In the interim MGM Records released a few of her soundtrack recordings in albums and in the single format.
+In the interim MGM Records released a few of her soundtrack recordings in albums and in the singles format.

 Listen to, and download, the 1990s Robert Parker “surround sound” restorations of the recordings here: